jonnicwolf/l3-v2-build-rag-travel-recommendation-system-fezzn/prompts.md

 - Ask for debugging strategies

 Remember: The goal is understanding, not just copying code.
 Take time to grasp each concept fully before moving forward.

+## Session Time Management

+Each session is 2 hours.
+Use this time to:
+1. Review previous session's concepts (15 minutes)
+2. Work through current session's material (80 minutes)
+3. Test your understanding with checkpoints (15 minutes)
+4. Prepare questions for next session (10 minutes)

+If you finish early:
+- Review checkpoints again
+- Try explaining concepts to others
+- Experiment with what you've learned
+- Prepare questions for next session

+If you need more time:
+- Note where you got stuck
+- Prepare specific questions for Claude
+- Review related concepts
+- Don't rush - understanding is key